 The Manifold Street road culverts, formed of concrete, extend along the south side of the road from Queen Street to Grant Street.
 On the north side the culvert is formed from bluestone and extends the length of Manifold, from Queen Street to Grant Street.
 The planting of exotic trees and the absence of guttering along the road verges is contiguous with early nineteenth century road forms, and adds to the aesthetic importance of the site.
 In the mid-twentieth century ramps were formed across the verges at various intervals to enable vehicular access to residential properties.

-Condition : Excellent Good Fair Poor Ruins Integrity : Highly intact Damaged/disturbed l· Altered sympathet Altered unsympathe -
+Condition: Excellent Good Fair Poor Ruins

+Integrity: Highly intact Altered sym

+Damaged/disturbed Altered unsyn npathetically

 Shire of Colac Otway Heritage Study